With work taking up so much of our time, many of us dream of the day we can finally give up the daily grind.

 The only way to devise your own retirement solution is to give yourself plenty of time to think it all through – and start planning as early as possible.

-Unfortunately, early planning is rare.
+Unfortunately, early planning is rare, according to West at Age UK.

 “I would like to see a national system of mid-life planning, where people can plan their finances and think about what they want to get out of retirement.
 The sooner you start thinking about these things, the better.